In daily life, most of us will find ourselves in situations that cause anxiety.

 People who are experiencing anxiety will often experience symptoms that affect them emotionally and physically.

 Many of these symptoms are normal responses to stressful situations but could indicate a mental health issue if they are experienced either over a prolonged period of time (weeks and months) or are particularly intensely.

 Anxiety takes many forms, and services that are there to support people with mental health will be able to work with you to identify the factors that contribute to your anxiety and help you work through them.

-As with other mental health conditions, gay and bisexual men are disproportionately affected by issues around anxiety.
+As with other mental health conditions, gay, bisexual and all me who have sex with men are disproportionately affected by issues around anxiety.

-Gay and bisexual men’s experiences of mental health are closely linked to the challenges we face as a community, from experience of homophobia and discrimination, to accepting our own identity and the pressure to conform to a heteronormative society, sometimes known as minority stress.
+Our experiences of mental health are closely linked to the challenges we face as a community, from experience of homophobia and discrimination to accepting our own identity and the pressure to conform to a heteronormative society, sometimes known as minority stress.

-Our mental health is also shaped by other health inequalities facing gay and bisexual men, from higher rates of poor sexual health and drug and alcohol use, to pressures within our own community, such as body image and age.
+Our mental health is also shaped by other health inequalities.
+From higher rates of poor sexual health and alcohol/substance use to pressures within our own communities, such as body image and age.